Is There Snow?

 * Weather and ground conditions aren’t the same thing *

 Some example URLs I use for checking some of my common destinations.
-In some cases, using a town nearby to a mountain region can sometimes see the mountains in the background.
+In some cases, using a town nearby to a mountain region can sometimes see photos with mountains in the background.

 https://www.cairngormmountain.co.uk/weather-webcams/mountain-report/